SystemsApproach/5G/intro.rst

   million nodes per square kilometer).

-- To support *Mission-Critical Control*, potentially including ultra-high availability (greater than :math:`10^{-5}` per ms), ultra-low latency (as low as 1 ms), and extreme mobility (up to 100 km/h).
+- To support *Mission-Critical Control*, potentially including ultra-high availability (greater than 99.999% or "five nines"), ultra-low latency (as low as 1 ms), and extreme mobility (up to 100 km/h).

-- To support *Enhanced Mobile Broadband*, potentially including extreme capacity (10 Tbps per square kilometer) and extreme data rates (multi-Gbps peak, 100+ Mbps sustained).
+- To support *Enhanced Mobile Broadband*, potentially including extreme data rates (multi-Gbps peak, 100+ Mbps sustained) and extreme capacity (10 Tbps of aggregate throughput per square kilometer).

 These targets will certainly not be met overnight, but that's in keeping with each generation of the mobile network being a decade-long